-Yes, using Apple’s settings the scroll bars will appear as soon as you start scrolling (unless there’s nothing to scroll) but that’s not very helpful.
-The fact that you have to TRY to scroll in order to see whether you NEED to scroll will eventually result– at times– in wasted time and effort.
-That would be an irritation, and it’s all because you can’t tell whether you need to scroll or not without first moving the pointer.
+Using Apple’s default settings (“When scrolling”) the scroll bars will appear as soon as you start scrolling (unless there’s nothing to scroll) but that’s not very helpful.
+The fact that you have to TRY to scroll in order to see whether you NEED to scroll will inevitably result– at times– in wasted time and effort.
+That would be an irritation, and it’s all because you can’t tell whether you need to scroll or not without first trying to do it.

 Now look at the picture below, with the scroll bar showing.

 You can see instantly that there must be more notes above the ones that are shown (because the scroll bar– bracketed in red here– is not all the way to the top), and there also must be more notes below the ones that are shown (because it’s also not all the way to the bottom).

 You can also tell how many notes are not shown in this window, roughly, by noting that the scroll bar is roughly one-third as long as the window is tall, which means you’re seeing about a third of what there is to see.
 (If you resized the window– made it taller– more notes would show, and the scroll bar would continue to get longer, until finally every note showed, and with no need for a scroll bar at that point, the scroll bar would simply disappear.)

 This is the way scroll bars are meant to work– that is, they shouldn’t require you to move the mouse or trackpad in order to see them.
 It’s how they used to work before Apple got carried away with simplifying thing.

 How to change settings in System Preferences to show scroll bars ALWAYS